nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### af.fromObj2XML

-__af.fromObj2XML(aMap, sanitize) : String__
+__af.fromObj2XML(aMap, sanitize, aAttrKey) : String__

 ````
 Tries to convert aMap into a similiar XML strucuture returned as string.
 Note that no validation of XML strucuture is performed.
+If aAttrKey string is defined it will be used to prefix attributes (from af.fromXML2Obj).
 Tips: ensure each map is under a map key.
 ````
 ### AF.fromSLON